Jonathan Pollard: Capture

 Pollard later agreed to a search of his home, which found the few documents which Anne had missed.
-At this point, the FBI decided to cede the case to Pollard's supervisors, since they had uncovered only mishandling of documents, with no proof that Pollard was passing classified information.
+At this time, the FBI decided to cede the case to Pollard's supervisors, since they had uncovered only mishandling of documents, with no proof that Pollard was passing classified information.
 The case broke wide open a few days later, when Pollard was asked by his superiors to take a polygraph test.
-Instead, he admitted to illegally passing on documents, without mentioning Israel.
+Instead, he admitted to passing documents illegally, without mentioning Israel.
 The FBI again became involved.
-A short time later, Pollard's neighbor, a naval officer, became concerned about safeguarding the 70 lb suitcase full of highly classified material that Anne had given him, and began calling around the military intelligence community asking for advice.
+A brief time later, Pollard's neighbor, a naval officer, became concerned about safeguarding the 70 lb suitcase full of highly classified material that Anne had given him, and began telephoning around the military intelligence community asking for advice.
 He cooperated fully with the investigation and was never charged with any crime.

-After his partial confession, Pollard was put under surveillance, but not taken into custody.
+After his partial confession, Pollard was surveilled, but not taken into custody.
 On November 21, 1985, he and his wife tried to gain asylum at the Israeli Embassy in Washington, D.C., but they were ordered to leave by Israeli guards.
 FBI agents arrested Pollard as soon as he left embassy property.
 His handler, Rafi Eitan, stated in a 2014 interview that Pollard had been warned that he was uncovered and that he had given him a prearranged signal to leave the United States, but instead Pollard "wandered around for three days with them following him.
 He had many opportunities to do what I told him and he didn't do it."
 Eitan claimed that he had given the order to evict Pollard from the embassy.

 After Pollard's arrest, Anne evaded an FBI agent who was following her, met Sella at a restaurant, and told him of her husband's arrest.
 As a result, three Israeli diplomatic personnel involved in the operation were also informed: science attachés Yosef Yagur and Ilan Ravid, and embassy secretary Irit Erb.
 LAKAM had not foreseen this turn of events nor crafted escape plans, and they were told to flee immediately.
 The apartment where the documents stolen by Pollard were kept and copied was cleared out, and all four immediately fled Washington.
 Sella and his wife took a train to New York and caught a flight to London, Yagur fled to Canada, Erb to Mexico, and Ravid to Miami, from where they caught connecting flights to Israel.
 All were out of the United States in 24 hours.
 Anne was arrested the next day, November 22, 1985.